 Open Faculty Positions

-The Department of Biostatistics has 23 faculty members and 40 masters and doctoral-level research analysts and 13 postdoctoral fellows.
-Faculty members are actively involved in collaborative and methodological research in such diverse areas as clinical trial design, computer-intensive statistical methodology, Bayesian methodology, decision models, cancer screening, cancer early detection, bioinformatics, genomic pathway analysis, integrative modeling of multiple types of complex data including high-dimensional genomic data, functional data analysis, image data analysis, survival analysis, statistical genetics, and behavioral and social statistics.
-Faculty members also have opportunities in the affiliated biostatistics doctoral programs at the University of Texas Graduate School of Biomedical Sciences, Rice University, and Texas A&M University.
-The department is supported by strong resources, which include an active quantitative research computing team with specialties in database design, web-based clinical trial support, scientific programming, and software engineering.
+The Department of Biostatistics has 23 faculty members and 40 masters and doctoral level research analysts and 13 postdoctoral fellows.
+Faculty members are actively involved in collaborative and methodological research in such diverse areas as clinical trial design, computer-intensive statistical methodology, Bayesian methodology, decision models, cancer screening and early detection, bioinformatics, genomic pathway analysis, integrative modeling of multiple types of complex data including high-dimensional genomic data, functional data analysis, image data analysis, longitudinal data analysis, survival analysis, statistical genetics, and behavioral and social statistics.
+Faculty members also have opportunities to supervise graduate students in the affiliated biostatistics doctoral programs at the University of Texas Health Science Center and Graduate School of Biomedical Sciences, Texas A&M University, and Rice University.
+The department is supported by strong resources, which includes an active quantitative research computing group with specialties in database design, web-based clinical trial support, scientific programming, and software engineering.

-Further questions regarding the position may be directed to Professor Jeffrey S. Morris via email: firstname.lastname@example.org.
+Further questions regarding the position may be directed to Professor Ziding Feng via email: email@example.com.

 Consideration of applications will continue until the position is filled.